Matt Geyer: Playing career

-He became the first Storm player to lead the NRL's point-scoring for the season (1999).
+He became the first Storm player to lead the NRL's point-scoring for the season (1999), scoring 242 points in the season, this is a record that is yet to be broken.
 That season he also played in all three State of Origin matches for New South Wales, scoring two tries.

 Geyer played at five-eighth in the 1999 NRL Grand Final and kicked the winning conversion to earn the Storm a premiership in only their second year in the NRL competition (in which he was the leading pointscorer for the season).
 He replaced Craig Smith, who had been knocked out (resulting in the Storm being awarded a penalty try).
 Geyer became the Storm's first player to make 200 appearances, against the Cronulla-Sutherland Sharks at Melbourne's Olympic Park in 2006.
 That season he was only remaining player from the 1999 grand final squad to also be a part of the Storm's 2006 NRL Grand Final loss to the Broncos.
 In 2007 Melbourne again reached the grand final and won against the Sea Eagles but the premiership was later stripped for major breaches of the salary cap.

 During the 2008 season, Geyer had been playing off the interchange bench as he had for the 2007 finals series.
 After Will Chambers' season-ending injury, Geyer took up his centre position for the remainder of the season.
 On 14 July 2008 he became the first Melbourne Storm player to play 250 games.
 He played in the 2008 NRL Grand Final defeat by Manly and retired at conclusion of the 2008 season.
 He left Melbourne as the club's all-time top try scorer.

 In July 2009, Geyer revealed that he had made himself available for the Gold Coast Titans in the National Rugby League.
 However he ended up retiring in Queensland after playing in the Queensland Cup for the Norths Devils.